 Just Get Started is just one example of a strategy that applies to both tests; in fact, most of Prep Expert’s other Expert Strategies apply to both tests as well.
 Whether you are working on Writing, Reading, Math, or Science, the skills and techniques you develop while preparing for one of the tests will help you improve on both.

 Your preparation for, say, the SAT will be aimed in part at helping you manage the clock and answer as many questions correctly as possible within the allotted time.
-Obviously, this skill is just as helpful (if not more so) on the ACT.
+Obviously, this skill is just as helpful (if not more so) for the ACT.

-Similarly, in the Prep Expert SAT Course, you will learn how to use the multiple-choice format of the test to your advantage within the Math sections by practicing a different approach to answering questions than you would use in your high school math classes.
+Similarly, in the Prep Expert SAT Course, you will learn how to use the test’s multiple-choice format to your advantage within the Math sections by practicing a different approach to answering questions that you would use in your high school math classes.
 In short, the weakness of a multiple-choice Math test is that, for the most part, the correct answer must be given to you as one of the answer choices.

 So, in summary, the two tests are very similar both in content and in purpose.
 Much of the preparation you do for either test will apply just as well to the other test; the techniques and approaches Prep Expert can teach you will improve your score on both the SAT and the ACT.
 So, for students who plan to take both tests, how can we take advantage of this similarity?
 The answer is simple.

 Focus on one test, and knock it out.
 Then, turn your attention immediately to the other test.

 One analogy that I like to use when discussing these tests with my students is that of an offensive playbook in sports – for example, American football.

 In a prep course like we offer at Prep Expert, you will be taught a set of strategies and techniques that collectively form a specific approach – something like, say, the “west coast offense.”
 Although this approach is certainly one among many, it will equip you to maximize your score on the test you are preparing for.